 Palomar Mountain State Park

-Insider Dirt: If star gazing is high on your list of activities at Palomar Mountain, consider attending an Explore the Stars Party.
-Campers and day use visitors are welcome to use high powered telescopes with local astronomers on these special event nights offered once a month in the spring, summer and fall.
+Insider Dirt: If star gazing is high on your list of activities at Palomar Mountain, consider attending an Explore the Stars Program.
+Campers and day use visitors are welcome to use high powered telescopes with local astronomers on these special event nights.

 –– Cherie Gough and Beth Shea